 AHPRA Charges Dropped

-Last week RK Law was extremely proud to defend a claim by AHPRA against an experienced Nurse to revoke their nursing registration.
-We received a great outcome for a client who was wrongfully accused of misconduct as a Nurse in a facility.
+Last week RK Law was proud to defend a claim made by AHPRA against an experienced nurse.

-When the complaint was received, the outlook appeared grim for the Nurse.
-There were several Stat.
-Decs. from key management staff in the organisation supporting the allegations.
-A number of times the Nurse asked whether it was worth pursuing, and even recently if it was worth re-applying for Registration for the 2020/21 registration year.
+When the complaint was received, the outlook appeared grim for our client.
+Several statutory declarations from key management staff in the organisation supported the allegations.
+AHPRA’s accusation looked to revoke our client’s nursing registration.
+A number of times the nurse asked our team whether the case was worth pursuing.
+They also questioned if it was worth re-applying for registration for the 2020-2021 registration year.

-After leaving the facility, the Nurse was re-employed in a very high paying job in another location.
-The complaint to the Regulation Agency was used against the Nurse to terminate subsequent high paying job.
-It was also a further barrier to obtaining other employment in the industry as the Nurse had to declare the pending case to prospective employers.
+After leaving the original facility, which the Fair Work claim had been made against, the nurse was re-employed in a very high-paying job in another location.
+The complaint to the Regulation Agency was used against the nurse to terminate this high-paying job.
+It was also a further barrier to obtaining other employment in the industry as the nurse had to declare the pending case to prospective employers.

-This meant the Nurse had to live and work in another State from the Nurse’s partner, as it was impossible to obtain work locally due to the stigma of “stealing medication from a dead patient”.
-At or about the same time, the Nurse’s partner had a deterioration in their health, causing them to retire from work – affecting cash-flow and the ability to pay for legal services.
+Unable to obtain work locally, the nurse had to live and work in another State from their partner.
+It was impossible to convince employers to overlook the stigma of “medication thief”, though the nurse was not convicted.
+At the same time, the nurse’s partner had a deterioration in health, causing them to retire from work.
+This seriously impacted the couple’s cash-flow and their ability to pay for legal services.

-It was clear when taking instructions that the Nurse had no idea about the allegations.
-We organised the Nurse to provide independent records such as telephone records and bank transactions.
-From this, we were able to defend the Nurse in the lengthy proceedings.
+We organised the nurse to provide independent records such as telephone records and bank transactions.
+From this, we were able to defend the nurse in the lengthy proceedings.

-The Nurse retained RK Law, who successfully defended the allegations and received not only a dismissal of the allegations but justice after a 2 year battle with a disgruntled former employer.
-The Nursing industry is better having this practitioner (with over 35 years experience) back in the field.
+The nurse retained RK Law, who successfully defended the allegations and received not only a dismissal of the allegations but justice after a two year battle with a disgruntled former employer.
+The nursing industry is better having this practitioner, with over 35 years experience, back in the field.